Table of Contents

 - Reflective and deep thinking skills

-- Effective community programs for mental illness and substance abuse disorders
+- Community programs for mental illness and substance abuse disorders

 - Support from friends and family